mina-tang/RecipeForSuccess/index.md

 If Gertrude is hoping for a good review instead, she should do a Drama.

 ## The Final Cut: What Did We Uncover? 🕵️‍♂️
+With all this precious information, Gertrude now holds the secrets to making a great movie.
+She's starting to think that being a director might suit her just as well as acting!

+Our analysis reveals one true thing: there is no single recipe to movie success.
-Looks like a lead actor's physical and demographic characteristics really don't have that much of an effect on the success of a movie.
-There really is no one recipe to success!
+It looks like a lead actor's physical and demographic characteristics really don't have that much of an effect on the success of a movie.
 Maybe the secret sauce is just originality and breaking the mold.
-Producers, if that's what you want, Gertrude will be the perfect fit!
+Gertrude would be the perfect fit!

---> summary and explain our key take aways
-It's all the same!
-Take Gertrude!
+We still uncovered some key takeaways:
+- Modern movies dominates the box office, even if older movies sometimes shine in adjusted revenue.
+A future movie may break all records - maybe Gertrude's!
+- Genres like Romance seems to have a good commercial effect, while Drama excels in critics.
+Maybe combining those two genres will lead to the next hit movie!
+- Actor characteristics have minimal impact - breaking the mold might be the winning ticket!
+Gertrude should still consider her actress carreer and stars in her own movie 😎

 ![Alt text](assets/plots/ohno.png)

 ## And That's a Wrap!
---> short and sweet conclusion and goodbye
+There is no universal formula, but a mix of creativity, boldness, and hard work seems to be the key.
+It's time for Gertrude to take over Hollywood! 👏